AammarTufail/biol217_2025/Tutorial_Day6_Genomics.md

 ## 5. Annotate the Genomes with [`Prokka`](https://github.com/tseemann/prokka)

-- copy the `.fasta` files of the assembly to the Prokka directory
 - Run Prokka to annotate the genome
 - Prokka will create the output directory on its own, so dont create it before running it